ksshirokova/ksshirokova/README.md

 ## 📅 Now:

-I'm currently developing web-app 'GeeksChart'.
+I'm currently developing online-store 'OFS' with team.
 Also I'm learning Vue.js, different animation libraries and trying to switch to Sass:>

 ## 🛠️ Stack:
 <p>